speedie1337/spmenu/docs/docs.md

 NOTE: `;` is a separator, and in this example it separates the color number and normal/bright. \033 may also be written as `^]` or simply `ESC`.
+The separator may be omitted for some sequences, such as `\033[0m` which resets the colorscheme.

 spmenu supports most color sequences, although not true color by default (unless -sgr arguments are used).